odhran-kainos/blog/post/35 - Compact, Streaming Pretty-Printing of Hierarchical Data.md

 mix of horizontally and vertically laid out structures: e.g. `["red", "green", "blue"]` is horizontally laid out because it can fit within our 50 character max width, while `["cyan", "magenta", "yellow", "black"]` is vertically laid out because if laid out horizontally it would overshoot.
-This layout max maximal use of the horizontal space available while also formatting things vertically where necessary.
+This layout makes maximal use of the horizontal space available while also formatting things vertically where necessary, resulting in compact output that is easy to read.

 While there are some variety in exactly how things should be formatted - e.g. some people prefer closing braces on the same line as the enclosing statement -